Im-Rises/ObelixDrawingAssembly/README.md

 ## Description

-This is a test project for the Assembly language.
+This is a project made for fun!
-It only draws an image of Obelix on the screen.
+It draws an image of Obelix on the screen using ASCII characters.

 The ASCII art was made by me based on the original image below: